MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 ```

 Note that `useEffect` is a side effect; you use the hooks for fetching data, reading and writing to
 local storage, and setting up event listeners or subscriptions.

-The side effect occurs on the first render only, since you have nothing in your dependency array.
+The side effect occurs on the first render only since you have nothing in your dependency array.
 You also need to clean up those listeners upon unmount of your component.

 You can now test your dapp and see that when you refresh the page, you retain the display of the
 user's address.

-You've synced with a source outside your dapp, and you're managing the state in a single component.
+You've synced with a source outside your dapp and managed the state in a single component.
-The logic is in place to add more properties to your state object.

 :::info Connection summary
 In learning how to connect to MetaMask from a React application, you've learned how to track some
 essential state of your wallet, precisely, which account is selected and active in the MetaMask wallet.

 Your dapp syncs this state locally using React's `useState` and the React `useEffect` hooks.
 The dapp ensures that if a user manually disconnects, changes the account, or refreshes the page,
 the component is aware of any state change.